 Travancore boasts many educational institutions from primary grade up to first grade colleges.
-She stands third among the provinces of India in literacy, with 28.9 per cent of her total population literate: 41 per cent of the male, and 17 per cent of the female population are are situated in beautiful open country about two miles from Trivandrum.
+She stands third among the provinces of India in literacy, with 28-9 per cent of her total population literate: 41 per cent of the male, and 17 per cent of the female population are literate.